 Kirsten is originally from Seattle and has a background in medieval studies, archaeology and heritage management.
 Since moving to the UK she has received a PGDip in Information and Library Management and a Level 3 award in education and training.
 Her interests include information literacy, teaching, social justice, science fiction, photography and weightlifting.
 She is always looking for innovative ways to support researchers and believes that library services are enhanced through building relationships with those who use them.
 So drop in and have a chat over a cup of tea any time!

 Ask Kirsten about: research skills, ethics and methodology, technical reports and Open Access publishing.

-Ryan joined the library staff in 2017.
-He has a PGDip in Information and Library Management from Northumbria University, and has worked in various roles around Cambridge, including stints in public engagement, communications and web design.
-He is interested in online resources, blended learning, science, mythology and Doctor Who.
+Ryan has worked in various roles around Cambridge, including stints in public engagement, communications, teaching and web design.
+He originally studied Theology at St Catharine's College, before entering the library world and receiving a PGDip in Information and Library Management.
+Ryan is interested in online resources, interactive learning, science, mythology and Doctor Who.

-Ask Ryan about: blended learning, communicating your research, Symplectic and Inter Library Loans.
+Ask Ryan about: blended learning, communicating your research, Open Access and Inter Library Loans.